jayjay19630/magic-8-ball-app/README.md

-# AI Powered Magic 8 Ball
+# AI Powered Magic 8 Ball Frontend

 This app reimagines the traditional 8-ball fortune telling product into a AI-powered response generator!
 Users will need to enter a simple 'Yes' or 'No' question, to which the 8-ball will generate a customised response that predicts that answer to that question.
 The AI is implemented using OpenAI's free API and, through prompt engineering, creates specific responses just like an 8-ball would.
 The frontend is designed solely using React and Typescript, along with libraries such as Material UI and Framer Motion.

 ## Getting Started